marcuslind90/lindshop/README.md

 Introduction
 ------------

 Lindshop is a Django application that handles all the basic features of an ecommerce websites such as Products, Carts, Orders, Payments and so on.
-Lindshop is made to be easy to extend and customize to the type of ecommerce website that you're looking to build, no matter if it's a normal store with a few categories and products, or if it's an online subscription service with a single product.
+Lindshop is made to be easy to extend and customize to the type of ecommerce website that you're looking to build.

 * Author: Marcus Lind (marcuslind90@gmail.com)
 * Github: https://github.com/marcuslind90/lindshop